bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2005_kickoff_pr.md

 #### Without Terraform Cloud

 Alternatively, locally you can run `git pull origin master` to update your local directory.
 Move to your `simple_instance` directory in your terminal (`cd terraform/simple_instance` from the `terragoat` directory).
-Then run `terraform init` to initialize your directory and `terraform apply` to create your S3 bucket and security group.
+Then run `terraform init` to initialize your directory and `terraform apply` to create your S3 bucket.
 Type `yes` and let Terraform provision your resources.

 ![Plan output](images/tf_plan.png "Plan output")